 Workers’ Compensation is provided, which covers medical bills and lost income from work-related injuries, but no other benefits are offered.

 Apprentices are required to live in shared housing on the farm.
 The staff farmhouse includes private furnished bedrooms, and shared bathroom, kitchen and living space.
 Electric, internet, laundry facilities and wood for heating are provided.

-Apprentices have access to farm produce, eggs and some meat (at a discounted price) when available throughout the season.
+Apprentices have access to farm produce, eggs and some meat when available throughout the season.

 Qualifications for Farm Apprentices